-The shooting at Columbine High School in 1999 altered school administrators' perception of the balance between students' First Amendment rights and the safety and security of schools.
-Two students killed 12 fellow students and a teacher in the Littleton, Colo., rampage that had been preceded by threats and hate comments on the Internet.
-After the shooting, many schools increased their zero-tolerance policies to include controversial expression if it was tied to potential acts of violence.
-In challenges to the policies, the courts have attempted to distinguish between "true threats" from nonviolent expression.
-(In this photo, a woman embraces her daughter after they were reunited following the shooting at Columbine High School in Littleton, Colo., on Tuesday, April, 20, 1999.
-AP Photo/Ed Andrieski, used with permission from The Associated Press.)
+The Columbine High School shooting in 1999 altered schools' balance between students' First Amendment rights and the safety and security of schools.
+The courts have attempted to distinguish between "true threats" from nonviolent expression.
+In this photo, a woman embraces her daughter after they were reunited following the shooting at Columbine High School.
+(AP Photo/Ed Andrieski, used with permission from the Associated Press)

 In April 1999, at Columbine High School in Littleton, Colorado, two students went on a shooting rampage, killing 12 fellow students and a teacher, wounding 24 others, and then committing suicide.